with various telescopes:

 The "long Barlow" is still the top performer, while this time the triplet short Barlow gives a larger field than the older Clavé.

 - The Barlow lenses have an easy task at F/8, the Strehl ratio is equal to 1 for all wavelengths and Barlow lenses.

 - This time, the "long Barlow" gives a much larger diffraction limited field than the other Barlow lenses.
 Still, this field is smaller than without the Barlow lenses

 Performances of the "Long" Barlow lens with a DK 200 nm f/3-f/15 :

 - No impact whatsoever on Strehl ratio nor diffraction limited flat field, probably because of the easy to deal native long F/15 ratio.

-- With at F/10 ratio, there is no impact of the Clavé Barlow lens on the Strehl ratio.
+- At f/10, there is no impact of the Clavé Barlow lens on the Strehl ratio.